stevekinney/scratch-workshop/src/content/adding-enemies-to-raining-apples.md

 title: 'Adding Enemies To Raining Apples'
 ---

+## Not Everything That Comes From the Sky is Good

 Okay, let's do a little bit of copy-and-paste action and get something super close to what we have for the apples.

 ```scratch